 Unfortunately, there is no cure for psoriasis, but there are a number of ways in which you can manage the symptoms and minimise the discomfort that the rash can cause.
 Our consultant dermatologists can offer you expert treatment with a very good chance of dramatically improving your psoriasis.

 Creams include emollients, soap substitutes, vitamin D, tar, steroids.

 Phototherapy involves precise doses of ultraviolet light being delivered by a medical UV-machine.
 Our expert dermatology nurses and physician’s assistant run the phototherapy clinic.
 Sessions may be 2 or 3 times weekly depending on the type of ultraviolet therapy required.

-Systemic medications include tablets such as acitretin, methotrexate and ciclosporin or injectables such as etanercept, adalimumab or ustekinemab.
-These powerful drugs are reserved for severe or life-limiting psoriasis.
+Systemic medications are reserved for severe or life-limiting psoriasis.
 (For more information on psoriasis, please see the British Association of Dermatologists website treatment for moderate or severe psoriasis advice leaflet).

 Psoriasis can vary in severity from no more than a minor irritation to being a major problem – in extreme cases, sometimes requiring hospitalisation.
 Even a small bit of psoriasis in a delicate area such as the face or genitals can cause immense distress.
 Occasionally it can be itchy or cause painful splitting or fissuring of the skin.
 As well as the skin being affected, the nails can become abnormally brittle with flaking and pitting.
 5% of patients might develop arthritis associated with psoriasis.
 Although psoriasis is incurable, it can be well controlled with medication.